 Laundry is done every week, once per week.
 It will get picked up in the morning and returned the next morning, folded.
 Parents are responsible for providing ALL BEDDING!
 Two pair of twin size sheets, blankets, pillows and pillow cases.
-We ask that you send 3 blankets, 1 to be made on the bed (this one should be a heavier blanket or comforter), 1 folded at the bottom of the bed in case there is a chilly night, and 1 that gets folded over the pillows to act as a dust cover during the day (these 2 blankets can be lighter weight fleece or other material).
+We ask that you send 3 blankets, 2 to be made on the bed (one should be a heavier blanket or comforter and the other can be lighter weight), and 1 that gets folded over the pillows to act as a dust cover during the day.